BinTianqi/OwnDroidDocs/docs/Password.md

 **[API31]**

+Sets a minimum password complexity requirement for the user's screen lock.
+The user is unable to set a password with a lower complexity level.

 There are 4 levels of password complexity:

 1. None.
 No password is required
 2. Low.
-Allow pattern and weak password
+Allow pattern and PIN with repeating or ordered sequences
 3. Medium.
-Weak password is not allowed, the password must be at least 4 digits
+PIN with no repeating or ordered sequences, length at least 4
 4. High.
-Weak password is not allowed, the password must be at least 6 digits

-Weak password: passwords such as 1234, 6666
+PIN with no repeating or ordered sequences, length at least 8.
+Alphabetic and alphanumeric, length at least 6

 You can jump to Settings to set a new password by click _Request to set a new password_

-## Disable keyguard features
+## Keyguard features

 **[Device admin]**

+TODO: check strings in app, update permission

+Disable keyguard customizations, such as widgets.
+After setting this, keyguard features will be disabled according to the provided feature list.

 Modes: